Chappell Roan: 2023–present: Breakthrough with The Rise and Fall of a Midwest Princess

 In September, Roan performed at the 2024 MTV Video Music Awards and won Best New Artist.
 She dedicated the trophy to queer and trans people.
-In October 2024, she reached number 1 for the first time on the Billboard Artist 100, coinciding with the biggest sales week ever of her debut album.
-Roan appeared as the musical guest on Saturday Night Live on November 2, 2024, along with host John Mulaney, where she performed and teased a new country-tinged song titled "The Giver".
+In October 2024, she reached number one for the first time on the Billboard Artist 100, coinciding with the biggest sales week ever of her debut album.
+Roan appeared as the musical guest on Saturday Night Live on November 2, 2024, with host John Mulaney, where she performed and teased a new country-tinged song titled "The Giver".
 Roan appeared in the Netflix special A Nonsense Christmas with Sabrina Carpenter on December 6, 2024.
 In January 2025, Roan was named the winner of the Sound of 2025 poll of musicians and music experts, organized annually by the BBC.

 In February 2025 at the 67th Grammy Awards, Roan won her first Grammy Award for Best New Artist.
-In her acceptance speech, she called for record labels to provide artists with a living wage and healthcare, saying, "Labels, we got you, but do you got us?"
-Roan's work was also nominated for other awards, with The Rise and Fall of a Midwest Princess being nominated for Album of the Year and Best Pop Vocal Album, and "Good Luck, Babe!" being nominated for Record of the Year, Song of the Year, and Best Pop Solo Performance.
+In her acceptance speech, she called for record labels to provide artists with a living wage and healthcare.
+Roan's The Rise and Fall of a Midwest Princess was nominated for Album of the Year and Best Pop Vocal Album, and "Good Luck, Babe!" was nominated for Record of the Year, Song of the Year, and Best Pop Solo Performance.
 Following Roan's Grammy acceptance speech, the former music executive Jeff Rabhan wrote an essay via The Hollywood Reporter criticizing Roan's acceptance speech as naive and saying labels do not have responsibilities to artists outside paying advances and royalties.
 The piece went viral, and Roan responded by challenging Rabhan to match a $25,000 donation to artists experiencing financial difficulty.

-2025–present: "The Giver" and "The Subway"

 On March 14, 2025, Roan released "The Giver" on all platforms.
 In June, she embarked on a new tour, titled the "Visions of Damsels & Other Dangerous Things Tour".
 It was announced in July that the tour would be coming to New York City; Kansas City, Missouri; and Pasadena, California.

 On July 31, 2025, Roan released "The Subway", more than a year after it first premiered at her 2024 Governor's Ball set.
+The song was later nominated at the 68th Annual Grammy Awards in the categories Record of the Year and Best Pop Solo Performance.

+In February 2026, Roan announced she was terminating her representation by Wasserman, the talent agency led by Casey Wasserman, due to the businessman's past association with Ghislaine Maxwell which was revealed in the Epstein files.
+On June 22, Roan was announced as part of the lineup for Olivia Rodrigo's Daisy Chain Fields music festival in Irvine, California on August 29.